 UPDATED Oct 1, 2017: I returned to Turin with my mother in September and managed to go to the Egyptian Museum.
-I highly recommend it, but will say that it was the most confusing museum to navigate.
+I highly recommend it, but will say that it was the most confusing museum I’ve visited in terms of navigating it.
 Despite this, we thoroughly enjoyed the exhibits and were very impressed.

 11. The Gelati

 I’m simply not an ice cream girl.
 At least when I’m at home.
 Something happens when I go to Europe, and especially Italy.
 Oh dear, I was a bit naughty with gelato on this trip!
 We were turned onto a gelateria (which happens to have shops across Italy and Spain) called La Romana and I fell in love!
 It was so incredibly good, but then the others weren’t actually bad!

 12. The Lack of Tourists/Crowds